 The curriculum is expanded to include several subjects not previously offered, including: Business Studies, Economics, Classical Civilisation, Psychology, Sociology and History of Art.

 All continue to have PE lessons as well as a programme of Religious and General Studies.
-Each week part of an afternoon is set aside for activities and all girls are expected to undertake community service.
+Each week a lesson is set aside for activities.
 A separate Sixth Form prospectus is available on request.